Lomas de Lachay:

 By private car

-Take the North Pan-American Highway (route PE‑1N) heading north.
-Pass the districts of Puente Piedra, Ancón, and continue to kilometer 105.
-There you will find a signposted turnoff to the reserve, with a dirt road of approximately 2 km leading to the parking area and the control post.
+Take the North Pan-American Highway (PE-1N) northward.
+Pass through the districts of Puente Piedra, Ancón, and continue to kilometer 105.
+There you will find a signposted turnoff to the reserve, with an unpaved track about 2 km long leading to the parking area and checkpoint.

 By public transport

-From Lima, head to the Terminal Terrestre Plaza Norte (Independencia).
-Take a bus to Huacho or Barranca (companies such as Flores, Maleño VIP, etc.).
-Ask to get off at the “Lomas de Lachay Stop” (km 105).
-The fare costs between S/ 15 and S/ 25, and the trip takes about 2 h 30.
+From Lima, head to the Plaza Norte Bus Terminal (Independencia).
+Take a bus to Huacho or Barranca (companies like Flores, Maleño VIP, etc.).
+Ask to get off at "Lomas de Lachay Stop" (km 105).
+The ticket costs between S/ 15 and S/ 25, and the journey takes about 2h30.
 From the stop, you can take a colectivo or mototaxi that will take you to the reserve entrance for an approximate cost of S/ 5.

-Several travel agencies in Lima offer full-day excursions to Lomas de Lachay, especially during the green season (June to October).
+Several tourism agencies in Lima offer full-day excursions to Lomas de Lachay, especially during the green season (June to October).
 They include transportation, a guide, and in some cases snacks.
-It is a convenient option for those without their own vehicle.
+This is a comfortable option for those without their own vehicle.

 📅 Best time to visit

-• Green season (June to October): The ecosystem blooms thanks to the fog; the landscape is deep green and there are more sightings of flora and fauna.
+• Green season (June to October): The ecosystem blooms thanks to the fog; the landscape is intensely green and there are more flora and fauna observations.

-• Dry season (November to May): The landscape is more arid, but you can better appreciate the rock formations and some birds of prey such as the harrier.
+• Dry season (November to May): The landscape is more arid, but you can better appreciate the rock formations and some birds of prey like the harrier.

 🕒 Opening hours